smarr/ReBench/docs/config.md

 The `runs` key defines global run details for all experiments.
-All keys that can be used in the `runs` mapping can also be used for the definition of a benchmark, benchmark suite, VM, a concrete experiment, and the experiment in general.
+All keys that can be used in the `runs` mapping can also be used for the definition of a benchmark, benchmark suite, executor, a concrete experiment, and the experiment in general.

 **invocations:**

-The number of times a virtual machine is executed for a given run.
+The number of times an executor is executed for a given run.

 Default: `1`